 "Our business with Sears has been strong.
 The company wants to drive better business into the door and our average ticket keeps going up," added Jeff Van Tuyle, vice president of sales for Serta.
-"They really want their customer to get an outstanding value at every price point, and they go after it." https://futonadvisors.com/king-size-futon-mattress/
+"They really want their customer to get an outstanding value at every price point, and they go after it."
+For more information about this situation, particularly about king size futon mattress, you can read at https://futonadvisors.com/king-size-futon-mattress/

 "The Sears name really comes through," said Jim Nation, president of Spring Air.
 "Even though bedding is not available at the Sears mall stores, I think the consumer expects Sears to have mattresses, and HomeLife is the format for that."